 E-book licenses containing the Administration Financial Seal are kept together with the electronic book to which they relate for submission upon request (E.B.G.C.
 No: 1 paragraph 4.4.1/a).
-Secondary copies of ebook files and their related license files must be kept in the information processing systems of private integrators who are technically competent in terms of e-book storage service and have permission from the Administration regard, order this in to ensure in confidentiality and security, or in the information processing systems of the Administration, for a period of 10 years (E.B.G.C.
+Secondary copies of ebook files and their related license files must be kept in the information processing systems of private integrators who are technically competent in terms of e-book storage service and have permission from the Administration regard, order in ensure confidentiality and security, in the information processing systems the Administration, for a period of 10 years (E.B.G.C.
 No: 1 paragraph 4.4.1/e).